khoih-prog/WiFiWebServer/README.md

 The WiFiWebServer class found in `WiFiWebServerr.h` header, is a simple web server that knows how to handle HTTP requests such as GET and POST and can only support one simultaneous client.

+### Important note:
+To use AP reliably, update WiFiNINA firmware to v1.3.0+ by using FirmwareUpdate program See [WiFiNINAFirmwareUpdater](https://www.arduino.cc/en/Tutorial/WiFiNINAFirmwareUpdater) for more information how to proceed.

 ## Prerequisite
 1. [`Arduino IDE 1.8.12 or later` for Arduino](https://www.arduino.cc/en/Main/Software)
 2. `Arduino AVR core 1.8.2 or later` for Arduino (Use Arduino Board Manager) for AVR boards